How to Create an Event in dotCMS

-- Select the Relate button and the relationship will appear.
+- Select the Relate button and the relationship will appear on the screen.

-- Select the Categories Tab at the top of the screen.
-This tab enables you to create and select tags specific to your event posting.
+- Select the Tags Tab at the top of the screen.
+This tab enables you to select and create tags specific to the event.

-NOTE: When your event is Published, the tags will appear at the bottom of the web page and will be clickable.
-If you select one of these tags a web page will open that pulls all content related to that specific tag from across all the college’s websites in dotCMS into one place.
-This feature enables a website visitor to view this content in one place.
+NOTE: When the event is Published, the tags selected on this tab will appear at the bottom of the Event page and will be clickable.
+If you select one of these tags, a web page will open that displays all content related to that specific tag from across all the college’s websites.

 - Put your cursor in the Tags field and start typing the name of the tag you would like to use.

-- If a pre-set tag appears, you can select it.
+- If a pre-set tag appears that is appropriate for the event, select it.

-- Your tag will now appear in the Tags field.
+- The selected tag will now appear in the Tags field.

-- If a pre-set tag does not appear for the text you have typed, select the Enter key on your keyboard.
+- If a pre-set tag does not appear for the text typed and you want to make it a new tag, select the Enter key on your keyboard.

-NOTE: This new tag will go live as soon as you publish your Event, and you will be able to select for it in the future.
+NOTE: This new tag will go live as soon as the Event is saved or published, and it will be selectable in the future.

 Event Date Tab

-- Select the Date Tab at the top of the screen.
+- OPTIONAL: Select the Date Tab at the top of the screen.

-- Once you have selected a Start Date for your event, the System Expiration Date will automatically be set for one month after your event End Date occurs.
+- Once you have selected a Start Date for the event, the System Expiration Date will automatically be set for one month after the event End Date occurs.
 This is the only field you need to pay attention to on this tab.

-NOTE: This function will unpublish your event so that it is no longer live and searchable online.
+NOTE: The System Expiration Date function will unpublish the event so that it is no longer live and searchable online.

 Event History Tab

-- Select the History Tab at the top of the screen.
+- OPTIONAL: Select the History Tab at the top of the screen.

-- This is where “Working” (or edited) and “Bring Back” (original or previous) versions of your content will appear.
+- This is where “Working” (or edited) and “Bring Back” (original or previous) versions of your content will appear if you are editing an event that has previously been published or saved.
 If you publish edits to the original version of your content, you will be able to bring it back and republish it as needed.